-The proposed multifamily residential complex is intended to achieve LEED (Leadership in Energy and Environmental Design) GOLD certification.
-However, there was no LEED Score Card submitted with this application.
-The main techniques to be employed in this development project are summarized, as follows: secure bicycle storage; permeable pavement to reduce runoff; micro-bioretention areas; high-efficiency fixtures; zero use of chlorofluorocarbon-based refrigerants; trash and recyclable storage rooms in each building; and indoor air quality management plans during construction and preoccupancy phases.
+The proposed multifamily residential complex is intended to achieve Leadership in Energy and Environmental Design (LEED) Gold certification; however, there was no LEED Score Card submitted with this application.
+The main green building and sustainable site development techniques to be employed in this development project are summarized as follows: secure bicycle storage; permeable pavement to reduce runoff; micro-bioretention areas; high-efficiency fixtures; zero use of chlorofluorocarbon-based refrigerants; trash and recyclable storage rooms in each building; and indoor air quality management plans during construction and preoccupancy phases.